-Almost a month later, my wife and I got in the car with my mom and of course after all that mess we went through, my wife doesn’t have anything to say to her because again she has been a huge influence of why we have so many external issues in our marriage.
+Almost a month later, my wife and I got in the car with my mom and of course after all that mess we went through, my wife didn’t have anything to say to her.
+She has been a huge influence of why we have so many external issues in our marriage.
 We weren’t struggling as bad as the beginning, but we were still trying to figure out how to continue to enjoy being married to one another without the constant arguments from my mother.
 After the outing was over, I received another message that read, “Ok, well you know how I feel about a person entering my home, car, etc. and not speaking.
 She used to speak and now nothing.
 I really be trying to work with a person but that is so disrespectful.
-So, that’s why I asked you first was she herself before I draw my own conclusions.
+So, that’s why I asked you first was she herself before I drew my own conclusions.
 I know you are trying to get through school, and I want you to, but I also must look out for myself.
 I can’t be around her.
 I love you but I can’t do her anymore.
 Sorry….”
 I swear we laughed so hard at that message.
-After everything that she’s been putting us through trying to make us divorce, separating us while in in school, and causing my health to decline more than it already is, who in their right mind as far as a significant other or even the person you are doing the damage to would want to speak to you or be in your presence.
+After everything that she’s been putting us through trying to make us divorce, separating us while in school, and causing my health to decline more than it already was, who in their right mind as far as a significant other or even the person you are doing the damage to would want to speak to you or be in your presence.
 It was like she didn’t realize that she was the fire.
 Mom has been the issue for a while now, and yes Ezra did cause some issues with her own mental hang-ups, but mama was going hard.
 Only thing is mom felt disrespected because Ezra didn’t have to answer to her, she’s her own person.
 It was hard for Ezra to have to watch me go through mama treating me like that.
 It was sad honestly.
 Many times, she had expressed to me that if we didn’t tie the knot when we did, she would have left because of the way mom treated and talked to me.
 Not because of any problems that we’ve had.
-There was no time to address our issues because mom created so many. she really wanted us to make it work.
-We’ve fought in tough storms through,moms’ wasthat she felt we could get through anything.
+There was no time to address our issues because mom created so many.
+Ezra really wanted us to make it work.
+We’ve fought in tough storms and made it through, but moms’ dark cloud was too much to bear.